Asabeneh/Functional-Programming-in-JavaScript/readme.md

 *Functional programming* allows you to write shorter code, clean code, and also to solve complicated problems which might be difficult to solve in a traditional way.

+For more JavaScript and other programming lessons and tutorials, you check <a href="https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw">Washera</a> YouTube channel.

 In this article we will cover all JS functional programming methods:

 - forEach